On average a car hire in Vietnam costs $327 per day.

-Full-size (Audi A4 or similar) is the most frequently booked car hire type in Vietnam.
+Full-size (Ford Explorer or similar) is the most frequently booked car hire type in Vietnam.

 Take a look at our extensive car hire location map to find the best car hire deals near you.